MicrosoftDocs/playfab-docs/playfab-docs/api-references/global-api-method-error-codes.md

 Each API error contains the following fields:

+- **Code** - The HTTP error code returned by the server
+- **ErrorCode** - A numerical error code specific to PlayFab.
-- **Error** - A human-readable code for the error.
+- **Error** - A human-readable code specific to PlayFab.
-- **ErrorCode** - A numerical code for the error.
+- **ErrorMessage** - A description of the error that provides additional context useful for debugging.
+- **ErrorDetails** - Not always present.
+Provides additional context for certain types of errors.

 > [!NOTE]
 > This page lists the common error codes that you might encounter.
-If the error code you are looking for is not available on this page, ask for additional information on the [PlayFab forum](https://community.playfab.com/spaces/24/index.html).
+If the error code you are looking for is not available on this page, see our more general [http response status code guidance](http-response-status-codes.md).

 ## Safe to retry codes